G

 Temperament

-Sharing the same qualities as their hybrid relatives, they like displaying their love, excitement, and friendliness towards people and other animals.
+Sharing the same qualities as their purebred relatives, they like displaying their love, excitement, and friendliness towards people and other animals.
 In addition to their complacent nature, they won’t make excellent guard dogs as they become attached to everyone they meet.

 How To Take Care Of A Golden Irish Dog